jibareekumma/jibareekumma/README.md

 - 📫 How to reach me **shadowcelebekumma@gmail.com**

-- ⚡ Fun fact **I am work hard and smart enough to deliver the best projects and think like a strategic bulilder.**
+- ⚡ Fun fact **I am hardworking and smart enough to deliver the best projects and think like a strategic bulilder.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">